fencsik/CrossOver/crossover04/00README.txt

    using a maximum likelihood procedure.
  - FitMaxCapML.r: Fits a limited-capacity max-rule search model to the data using a maximum likelihood procedure.
+ - GLRT-Max.r: Runs a generalized likelihood ratio test comparing the limited-capacity models to the unlimited capacity models.
  - PlotFits.r: Plots the observed and predicted hit rates and false-alarm rates from all the fitting procedures.